-- Whether the student was unable to understand the rule or instruction? - Whether the student was unable to act differently at the time as a result of their SEND? - Whether the student is likely to behave aggressively due to their particular SEND?
+- Whether the student was unable to understand the rule or instruction? - Whether the student was unable to act differently at the time as a result of their SEND or personal situation? - Whether the student is likely to behave aggressively due to their particular SEND or personal situation?